kyverno/KDP/proposals/cleanup.md

 In this proposal, Kyverno may function as a clean-up controller allowing it to identify and scavenge resources.
 There are two proposed capabilities which would be used to effect a clean-up.

-1. Use of two specific annotations which may be set on any resource:
+1. Use of one specific labels which may be set on any resource:
-   - `kyverno.io/ttl`: Sets the time-to-live a resource may have which functions as a count-down timer starting from the time at which the annotated resource was either created or when the annotation was assigned.
+ - `cleanup.kyverno.io/ttl`: Sets the time-to-live a resource may have which functions as a count-down timer starting from the time at which the resource was created.
 Value is a string and units are given in either minutes, hours, or days.
-Ex., `kyverno.io/ttl: 30m`, `kyverno.io/ttl: 30d`
-   - `kyverno.io/expires`: Sets the absolute date and time at which clean-up should proceed.
-Must conform to ISO 8601 standards.
-Ex., `kyverno.io/expires: 2022-08-04T00:30:00Z`, `kyverno.io/expires: 2022-09-30`
+Ex., `cleanup.kyverno.io/ttl: 30m`, `cleanup.kyverno.io/ttl: 30d`, this label will also support the absolute date and time at which clean-up should proceed.
+Must conform to ISO 8601 stadards.
+Ex., `cleanup.kyverno.io/ttl: 2022-08-04T00:30:00Z`, `cleanup.kyverno.io/ttl: 2022-09-30`
 2. Use of a new rule type tentatively called `cleanup` which will execute in background mode on a schedule given in cron format.
 The rule will reuse existing Kyverno policy expression paradigms and capabilities to minimize introduced complexity.

 The functional requirements of both capabilities are defined below.

 ```
-1. Annotations:
+1. Label:
-    a. kyverno.io/ttl
+    a. cleanup.kyverno.io/ttl
         i. must support minimally 1m.
 No seconds.
 Duration units are m, h, or d.
         ii.
 Must allow both assignment to new (incoming) resources as well as assignment to existing resources
         iii.
 Must allow alteration after the fact
         iv.
 Must allow deletion to cancel the future clean-up action
         v.
 Must provide mechanism by which cluster operator (Kyverno CLI) can query across a cluster and return all resources which will be cleaned up
-    b. kyverno.io/expires
-        i.
+        vi.
 Must support absolute time in future in at least one standardized time format (ISO 8601 recommended)
-        ii.
+        vii.
 Must allow both assignment to new (incoming) resources as well as assignment to existing resources
-        iii.
+        viii.
+Must allow deletion to cancel the future clean-up action
+        ix.
 Must allow alteration after the fact
-        iv.
-Must allow deletion to cancel the future clean-up action
-        v.
-Must provide mechanism by which cluster operator (Kyverno CLI) can query across a cluster and return all resources which will be cleaned up
-    c.
+    b.
 General:
         i.
 Must log clean-up of any and all resources in, minimally, the Kyverno log
         ii.
 Must support clean-up of both Namespaced and cluster-scoped resources (including custom)
         iii.
-Must only pay attention to these defined annotations (i.e., user cannot define a custom annotation as a replacement for these built-in, special Kyverno annotations)
+Must only pay attention to this defined label (i.e., user cannot define a custom label as a replacement for this built-in, special Kyverno label)
         iv.
-If both ttl and expires are specified, either Kyverno ignores the resource or it operates on the sooner of the two.
-Validate policy may be written which alternatively prevents this condition (account for both creation and updating a resource to add the second annotation)
+Validate webhook may be written which alternatively prevents the condition of defining invalid label value for the label "cleanup.kyverno.io/ttl".
 2. Rule:
     a.
 Must support definition in both Policy and ClusterPolicy resources.
     b.
 Must support a cron-style schedule around which field validation must be placed (ex., ensuring it uses only a desired subset of the total cron functionality; ensuring it does not run too frequently; etc.)
     c.
 Must only work in background mode and therefore must ensure background=true for this rule type
     d.
 Must use existing Kyverno match/exclude and other policy authoring mechanisms to define logic
     e.
 Must support clean-up of both Namespaced and cluster-scoped resources (including custom)
     f.
-Must only clean up resources which have neither ttl nor expires annotations assigned
+Must only clean up resources which have only ttl label defined.
     g.
 Must show, in some mechanism OTHER THAN the Kyverno log, any and all resources cleaned up by this rule.
 This should be at least events written to the policy containing the rule responsible for the clean up action.
     h.
 Must support testing in the Kyverno CLI
     i.
 Should be capable of checking and reporting, as a warning back to the user at time of policy creation, if Kyverno does not possess the necessary permissions to clean up the resources as defined in the rule's match block.